windytan/redsea/CONTRIBUTING.md

 * We aim for C++14 compatibility, so unfortunately more modern features can't be used.
 * We have some static analysis rules described in `.clang-tidy`.
-* Keep in mind redsea has a real-time requirement and it might be run on some low-end 32-bit embedded platform.
+* Keep in mind redsea has a real-time requirement and it might be run on some low-end 32-bit platform.
 Unfortunately we don't have automated tests for this.
 * Try to avoid resorting to manual memory management.
 We have an address sanitizer in CI but currently no leak checks.